GRBurst/yakhl/readme.md

 2. [Optional, included in cluster create] `k3d kubeconfig merge CLUSTER_NAME --kubeconfig-switch-context` to update your default kubeconfig and switch the current-context to the new one
 3. execute some commands like `kubectl get pods --all-namespaces`
 4. `k3d cluster delete CLUSTER_NAME` to delete the default cluster

+## Learnings

+- Don't depend on persistent volume claims in a deployment.
+Terraform waits for the creation of the claim, but kubernetes creates the claim on first request.
+Hence, the deployment has to claim it, before it is created.
+- Ingress rules are referenced by "<middleware-namespace>-<middleware-name>@kubernetescrd"